Cleveland Clinic Lerner Research Institute Logo

 Research

-Ninety eight percent of the human genome is noncoding and contains regulatory elements (enhancers, promoters, insulators, etc.) that form a blueprint for human development.
-This regulatory genome is often a hotspot for alterations, like genetic mutations, that lead to human diseases, including infections and cancer.
-The Xie lab deciphers the structure, dynamics and mechanisms of the human regulatory genome, aiming to improve the diagnosis, prophylactic and treatment of human diseases.
-We develop new molecular tools and integrate imaging and computational techniques, genomics and preclinical models to demystify the human regulatory genome.
+Ninety-eight percent of the human genome is noncoding and harbors regulatory elements—such as enhancers, promoters, and insulators—that serve as the blueprint for human development.
+This regulatory genome is a hotspot for genetic alterations that contribute to a wide range of diseases, including infections and cancer.
+The Xie Lab is dedicated to deciphering the structure, dynamics, and mechanisms of the human regulatory genome to improve the diagnosis, prevention, and treatment of human diseases.
+To achieve this, we develop novel molecular tools and integrate super-resolution imaging, high-throughput functional genomics, advanced deep learning/ computational approaches, and diverse preclinical models.
+Our multidisciplinary strategy aims to uncover fundamental principles of genome regulation in both health and disease contexts.

 Biography